-Racism, sexism, and human rights violations haven't gone anywhere since June.
-Children are still in cages, Uyghur Muslims are still being murdered in concentration camps, Black people are dying at the hands of police, people are dying of COVID-19, and our human rights are in critical danger (and for some of us, they are already nonexistent).
-Here's a list of immediate action items that you can take to do your part in fighting for global human rights, broken down by issue.
-As always, let us know via email if any of this information is incorrect.
+Racism, sexism, ableism, and almost all other forms of oppression have not gone anywhere since June.
+Here's a list of immediate action items that you can take to do your part in fighting for social justice, broken down by issue.
+As always, feel free to let us know via email if any of this information is incorrect.

 US General Election